Yichuan0712/birdcall-webspider/README.md

 # birdcall-webspider
-a webspider for collecting birdcalls
+a webspider for collecting birdcalls from xeno canto and ebird